module specification

 At the end of this module, student should be able to:

-1. Demonstrate a working understanding of effective team working with others including service users, other professionals, support staff to achieve agreed mutual goals as a part of developing leadership skills.
+1. Demonstrate a working understanding of effective teamworking with others including service users, other professionals, and support staff to achieve agreed mutual goals as a part of developing leadership skills, managing conflict, and practicing within the ethical and legal boundaries of the HCPC Standards of Proficiency.

-2. Demonstrate an embodied understanding of leadership through a critical reflection of own values, personality and leadership development journey and practice.
+2. Demonstrate an embodied understanding of leadership, confidence and resilience through a critical reflection of own values, personality and leadership development journey and practice, including the development of strategies to manage personal health, wellbeing, and emotional burden.

 3. Demonstrate an understanding of the need to apply a systematic approach to service evaluation and audit procedures.

-4. Utilise a critical understanding of current theories and models for service improvement to develop a quality improvement project for a service experienced in placement 4.
+4. Utilise a critical understanding of current theories and models for service improvement to develop a quality improvement project for a service experienced in placement.

-5. Develop a personal plan for continuing leadership development in first job.
+5. Develop a structured personal plan for continuing leadership development, preceptorship and lifelong learning in their first graduate job.

 Bibliography